wg-wyatt/Forestry-Mapping-Backpack/README.md

 ### Prototype Fabrication and Integration

 Future work would begin with fabrication and assembly of the redesigned LiDAR platform.
-This phase would include integration of the mechanical assembly, electrical hardware, sensing components, and onboard processing system.
+This phase would include the integration of the mechanical assembly, electrical hardware, sensing components, and onboard processing system.

 Planned integration tasks include: